About USC Gould

 - CONTACT US

-The Office of Graduate and International Programs is available to help you develop your individual job search strategies.
-A career advisor is dedicated to helping students and alumni through personalized advice and review of résumés, cover letters and applications.
+The Graduate and International Programs office is available to help you develop your individual job search strategies.
+We offer three career advisors who are dedicated to helping students and alumni with their career development by providing personalized advice and review of resumes, cover letters and applications.

 Bar Exam Preparation

-Enrollment in an LLM or MCL degree does not guarantee that you will be eligible to take a U.S. bar exam or practice law in the United States.
+Enrollment in an LLM degree does not guarantee that you will be eligible to take a U.S. bar exam or practice law in the United States.
 You should review the requirements set by each state in which you wish to sit for the exam.
-The American Bar Association's Comprehensive Guide to Bar Admission Requirements provides additional information.
+The National Conference of Bar Examiner's Comprehensive Guide to Bar Admission Requirements provides additional information.

 Optional Practical Training

-Some LLM and MCL students choose to enhance their U.S. legal education by gaining short-term, practical training in a law firm or other legal setting after graduation.
-The Graduate & International Programs office will assist you with the application for Optional Practical Training (OPT) during the spring semester of your second year.
-For current rules on OPT - the authorization required for eligibility for such work experiences - visit the USC Office of International Students website.
+Some LLM students choose to enhance their U.S. legal education by gaining short-term, practical training in a law firm or other legal setting after graduation.
+The Graduate & International Programs office will assist you with the application for Optional Practical Training (OPT) during the spring semester.
+For current rules on OPT - the authorization required for eligibility for such work experiences - visit the USC Office of International Services website.